LCE-UMD/controllabilty_paper/README.md

 ---

 #### __Preprocessing__
-First get the behavioral and STAI scores that with form covarites in the model.
+Get button-presses and STAI scores for all participants.

 To extract total number of button presses:
 ```